acentswap/docs2-wiki/get-started-aptos/wallet-guide.md

 4 - Done!
-Please note that you will need to fund your Aptos address with APT to start using PancakeSwap on Aptos.
+Please note that you will need to fund your Aptos address with APT to start using AcentSwap on Aptos.
 If you want to access the same account on other devices, simply sign in using the same Email address.
 {% endtab %}
 {% endtabs %}

 {% hint style="danger" %}
 NEVER, in any situation, should you ever give someone your private key or recovery phrase ("seed phrase").
 This will give someone complete access to your crypto!

-The genuine PancakeSwap site and staff will never ask you to input your seed phrase.
+The genuine AcentSwap site and staff will never ask you to input your seed phrase.
 {% endhint %}